Titles and Roles

 Dr. Sun earned his PhD in cancer pharmacology at Peking Union Medical College/Chinese Academy of Medical Sciences in China in 1990 and received his postdoctoral training in cancer biology at the University of Texas M.D.
 Anderson Cancer Center in Houston, Texas.

 The long-term goal of Dr. Sun's lab is to identify and develop novel and efficacious therapeutic agents or regimens to treat cancer through fully understanding the biology of cancer, particularly pathways that support the survival and growth of cancer cells.
 His lab primarily focuses on studying regulation of death receptors, particularly TRAIL receptors, by small cancer therapeutic molecules and their implications in drug-induced apoptosis and cancer therapy.
 His lab is also interested in Akt/mTOR signaling and in targeting this signaling pathway for cancer therapy.

-Dr. Sun is on the editorial boards of 12 cancer-related journals and has published extensively in prominent peer-reviewed journals.
+Dr. Sun is on the editorial boards of a number of cancer-related scientific journals and has published extensively in prominent peer-reviewed journals.